webexone/webexone.github.io/_pages/Admin_flow_Experience.md

    > Static ANI: Any ANI you like but this DN needs to be mapped to an EP or select the default outdial ANI
    >
    > ---
-8. Drag and Drop a PlayMusic node
+8. Verify the PlayMusic node
    > Activity Label: Callback_confirm
    >
    > Static Audio File